Bellerophon (genus)

-Bellerophon is a genus of extinct paleozoic marine molluscs of uncertain position (Gastropoda or Monoplacophora) in the family Bellerophontidae.
+Bellerophon is a genus of extinct marine molluscs of uncertain position (Gastropoda or Monoplacophora) in the family Bellerophontidae.

 The genus was named after Bellerophon, the ancient Greek hero.

 Bellerophon is the type genus of the family Bellerophontidae.

 Shell description

 The genus is characterised by a shell which is globose, convolute, and planispiral (symmetrically coiled).
 The shell of Bellerophon superficially resembles that of a miniature cephalopod (e.g. Nautilus or an ammonite), except that septa are lacking.

 The shell of Bellerophon is often a couple of centimeters in maximum dimension.
 The external surface is smooth, ornamented only by growth lines.
 There is a low crest or ridge running along the midline of the shell.

 Many specimens of Bellerophon show something resembling a "waterline" about halfway up the shell, suggesting that a large amount of the mantle and foot were exposed and covered the outside of the shell, as in the extant Cypraeidae and Naticidae.